Free patterns to help you knit in the round using 1 or 2 circular needles

 Toe-up Baby Sock on Two Circular Needles: This pattern is a perfect starting point for using two circular needles.
 The techniques you learn here will translate well to knitting adult socks.
 And you’ll get the near-instant gratification of finishing adorable baby socks!

-One Toe-up Sock on Two Circular Needles: I have long encouraged new sock knitters to check out the outstanding sock knitting classes at the Come to Silver website.
-This pattern features Silver’s usual incredibly easy-to-understand writing, photos, and even a video or two.
+One Toe-up Sock on Two Circular Needles: I have long encouraged new sock knitters to check out the outstanding sock knitting classes at the Kristin Belle (formerly Come to Silver) website.
+This pattern features Kristin’s usual incredibly easy-to-understand writing, photos, and even a video or two.

 Mock Cable Socks on Two Circular Needles: Ready to try something a little spicier?
 Check out this fun pattern.